Square stories - square visions - square design

 An architectural intervention for a more sustainable city

-I: Ines Eisinger (Bikini Kommando)
+Illustration: Ines Eisinger (Bikini Kommando)

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture

-This project is co-financed by tax funds on the basis of the parliamentary budget of the state of Saxony and by federal funds from the Beauftragte der Bundesregierung für Kultur und Medien (Federal Government Commissioner for Culture and Media).
+This project is cofinanced by tax funds on the basis of the parliamentary budget of the state of Saxony and by federal funds from the Beauftragter der Bundesregierung für Kultur und Medien (Federal Government Commissioner for Culture and Media), as well as funds from the City of Chemnitz.